bensig/benobi-one-src/content/posts/actually-get-ord-to-index-bitcoin.md

 description = "A guide for getting ord working on Ubuntu"
 +++

-For starters, you will need a fully sync'd bitcoin node with txindex=1 - if you don't, then start with my guide on how to [install bitcoind on Ubuntu.]({{< ref "/posts/install-bitcoin-ubuntu-20.md" >}} "install bitcoind on Ubuntu."
+For starters, you will need a fully sync'd bitcoin node with txindex=1 - if you don't, then start with my guide on how to [install bitcoind on Ubuntu.]({{< ref "/posts/install-bitcoin-ubuntu.md" >}} "install bitcoind on Ubuntu.")

 Next, you should download, build, and install `ord`
 ```